The Man That Was Used Up: Analysis

 Critics have identified John A. B. C. Smith as representing General Winfield Scott, one of the longest-serving generals in American history who had commanded forces in the War of 1812, the Mexican–American War, and the American Civil War.
 Scott was actually a close relative of the second wife of Poe's foster father John Allan.
 Scott had been injured in the Seminole and Creek Indian removal campaigns and would later run for President of the United States as a Whig candidate.
 Scott also served in the Black Hawk War, in which a number of Kickapoo Indians participated.
 At the time Poe wrote the tale in 1839, Scott was already considered a possible Whig candidate for the presidency, though he would lose the election in 1852.
 Alternatively, it has been suggested that Poe may have been referring to Richard Mentor Johnson, Vice President of the United States under Martin Van Buren.

 According to scholar Leland S. Person, Poe is using the story as a critique of male military identity, which he knew well from his own military career and his studies at the United States Military Academy at West Point.
-It is a literal deconstruction of the identity of a military model of manhood that was given status after Indian removal campaigns of the 1830s.
+It is a literal deconstruction of the identity of a military model of manhood according to postmodern narrative, that was given status after Indian removal campaigns of the 1830s.
 The story seems to suggest that the war hero has nothing left but the injuries he has received in battle to make up his identity.
 According to Shawn James Rosenheim, Poe also is questioning technology, suggesting that it will soon be difficult to distinguish man from machine.
 The story also has minor critiques of racism; the war hero was taken apart by Indians but is put together by his "old negro valet" named Pompey (a name Poe also uses in "A Predicament"), arguably undermining the power of white male dominance.
 Poe may also have been reacting to the popular "subversive" humor of the day, exaggerating the technique to the point of being inane.

 The opening epigraph to the story is from Le Cid by Pierre Corneille and translates to: